MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-macOS.md

 ---
 title: Installing PowerShell on macOS
-description: Information about installing PowerShell on macOS ms.date: 07/30/2020
+description: Information about installing PowerShell on macOS ms.date: 08/24/2020
 ---

 # Installing PowerShell on macOS

 PowerShell supports macOS 10.12 and higher.
+PowerShell 7.0.3 or higher and PowerShell Preview 7.1.0 or higher require macOS 10.13 and higher.
 All packages are available on our GitHub [releases][] page.
 After the package is installed, run `pwsh` from a terminal.

 > [!NOTE]